tclv/SBD-Lab2/doc/manual.md

 You should now arrive in the *Security Options* screen.
 If you have not created a *EC2 keypair*, I highly recommend that you do so now.
 This will allow you to forward the Yarn and Spark web interfaces to your browser.
 This makes debugging and monitoring the execution of your Spark Job much more manageable.
 To create a *EC2 keypair*, follow the AWS instructions.

 After this has all been completed you are ready to spin up your first cluster by pressing *Create cluster*.
 Once the cluster has been created, AWS will start provisioning machines.
 This should take about 10 minutes.
 In the meantime you can add a step.
 Go the *Steps* foldout, and select *Spark application* for *Step Type*.
 Clicking on *Configure* will open a dialogue in which you can select the application location in your S3 bucket, as well as provide a number of argument to the program, spark-submit, as well as your action on failure.
-We need to provide a number of arguments to the program to specify our input segment index, and output directory at the very list.
+We need to provide a number of arguments to the program to specify our input segment index, and output directory at the very least.
 An example argument list is included below

     -i s3://sbd-ex/input/test_s3_wet.txt
     -o s3://sbd-ex/output